FreePhoenix888/generate-usage-ways-of-npm-cli-apps-in-markdown-format/README.md

 ```

 # What can it be used for?
-Generate usage ways of npm package which provides CLI utilities in markdown format
+You can use it to generate usage ways of npm package which provides CLI utilities in markdown format.
+For example for README.md files

 # Library